laracasts/Integrated/readme.md

      ->click('Follow Me');
 ```

+While it's easiest if you pass the text content of the desired anchor tag to the `click` method (like "Sign Up"), you may also use the anchor tag's `name` or `id` attributes if you wish.

 Behind the scenes, this package will determine that destination of the link (the "href"), and make a new "GET" request, accordingly.
 Alternatively, you may use the `follow()` method.
 Same thing.